Promises and Secrets

 FACT

-Millions of people throughout the world go to thousands of different churches.
+Billions of people throughout the world go to tens of thousands of different churches.

 BLUE VIEWPOINT